 291, 391 Independent Study (Course value to be determined) Prerequisite: junior standing and a minimum 3.0 GPA in the major.

 375 Sociological Theory (1 course) Major schools of sociological theory; theoretical concepts; basic controversies in the area of sociological theory.
 Prerequisite: S/A-112.
 SOSCI, Fall semester.

 377 Anthropological Theory (1 course) Anthropological theory derives from field research on non-Western societies and cultures.
 This course introduces students to the historical development of anthropological theory through examinations of classical field studies of indigenous societies and cultures--including those of the Americas, New Guinea, Afghanistan, Bali, Nepal, and elsewhere—which inspire and support the prominent theoretical schools and raise the major debates and theoretical questions.
 Prerequisite: S/A-111.
 Spring semester.

 396 Qualifying Tutorial (1 course) Open only to seniors eligible for departmental Honors.
 (See “Majors with Honors” above.)
-Preparation of departmentally approved proposal for a senior thesis in consultation with an advisor.
-Prerequisites: S/A-247, S/A-375, and S/A-377, or departmental permission.
+Preparation of departmentally approved proposal for a senior thesis in consultation with an adviser.
+Prerequisites: S/A-247, S/A-375 and S/A-377, or departmental permission.
 Fall semester.

 397 Honors Thesis (1 course) Open to seniors eligible for department Honors having received a grade of B or higher in S/A-396.
 (See “Major with Honors” above.)
 Preparation and public defense of a senior thesis.
 Spring semester.